 During my time leading marketing and brand strategy at Whole Foods Market, we integrated ten acquired companies and their brand names under the Whole Foods master brand.
 The six month M&A brand integration process was defined and implemented years after the initial mergers, thereby involving entrenched (and oft times, confusing and dissimilar) customer and employee perceptions and requiring extensive perception change management.
 Since then, I’ve advised several clients through buy- and sell-side M&A deals, helping them successfully navigate brand and executive transitions.

 Unfortunately, brand integration is often an afterthought in M&A deals.
-Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand issues and creating a blueprint for future brand valuation/growth.
+Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand or corporate culture issues and creating a blueprint for future valuation/growth.

 Insufficient (or non-existent) M&A brand integration planning can have disastrous consequences including poor M&A financial performance and dramatically diminished future brand valuation.
 History suggests that the majority of M&A deals result in destruction of value.
 Unknown liabilities emerge.